 However, your employer or their insurance company may try to deny their liability for your injury.
 Going through the process correctly can help ensure you receive your benefits.

-What Should You Know or Do After Getting Injured at Work?
+What Should You Do After Getting Injured at Work?

 Here are a few tips for what to do after getting an injury at work:

 - Make sure your employer knows – The quicker you report your claim, the sooner you can receive benefits and medical treatment.
 In Ohio, you have two years to file a claim after you notice the injury.
 Make sure you report your injury to either your supervisor or your human resources department.

 - The wrong doctor can cause you to lose out on benefits – Unless your injury is an emergency, make sure you know if your company requires a specific hospital for treatment.
 If you don’t visit that provider, your employer may not cover any medical bills.

 - Get as much proof of your injury as possible – Make sure your company fills out an incident report for your claim and keep a copy.
 When you go to the hospital, make sure the medical professionals include all necessary information about your injury, including all body parts that the injury affects.